mic2610/Movie-Search/SUBMISSION.md

 Design Choices and Architecture:

-Movies solution has been developed in .NET Core 3.1 using the existing boilerplate with many modifications.
+The WhistleOut Movies solution has been developed in .NET Core 3.1 using the existing boilerplate with many modifications.
 It has been developed using the Onion architecture consisting of the following in order from the inner most layer to the outer most layer:

 1) Movies.Core
 2) Movies.Data